kermitt2/biblio-glutton/indexing/Readme.md

 ## Build

 You need first to install and start ElasticSearch, version `7.*`.
-Replace placeholder in the file `my_connection.js` to set the host name and port of the Elasticsearch server.
+Edit the project configuration file `biblio-glutton/config/glutton.yml` to indicate the host name and port of the Elasticsearch server.

 Install the present module: